-Although the phrase, “Learning to Dance in the Rain,” is not original, it is an appropriate metaphor summarizing my activities during my journey of grief following the sudden death of my husband in 2016.
+Although the phrase, “Learning to Dance in the Rain,” is not original, it is an appropriate metaphor summarizing my activities during the two years which followed the sudden death of my husband in 2016.
 This tragic event catapulted me into a period of extreme sadness and emotional pain, and changed my life forever.

 My husband and I had been planning a party to celebrate our fiftieth wedding anniversary.
 Instead I was thrust into planning a funeral for him.
 In the blink of an eye, I was no longer part of a couple, I had become a single lady of 75 and a grieving widow faced with innumerable decisions which had to be made immediately, and more to come in the days and weeks ahead.